jamesstephenbrown/NFTCreator/README.md

 # NFTCreator
 A simple solution for creating 1000s of unique NFTs

-These javascript files will combine a set of PNG elements to create every possible variation.
+These javascript files will combine a set of PNG elements to create every possible variation like in this example nonzerosum.games/friendgibles.
 Simply place your image elements in the corresponding folders 'Details' (top layer), 'Faces' (mid layer), 'Scenes' (background layer).
 Each folder needs to have within it a 'Colored' folder.

 I would advise having no more than 5 elements in each folder as you will get exponentially large numbers of variations.
 If you create too many I have found you may crash the program.
 For this reason I have made it possible to output tri-colored, dual-colored and mono-colored separately.